Posts

 Image

-The conspiracy by the Earth’s kings to unseat the Messiah is applied in the New Testament to the plot to destroy Jesus – Psalm 2:1-6.
-The Second Psalm is a key passage applied to Jesus by the New Testament.
-When were its predictions fulfilled, and is the Messiah reigning now on David’s Throne?
-Is the world still waiting for his enthronement at a future date?
-What about the “ revolt ” of nations and kings against the Son of God?
-Is it a prediction of a coming war between Jesus and earthly governments - (Psalm 2:1-6)?
+The conspiracy to unseat the Messiah is applied by the New Testament to the plot to destroy Jesus – Psalm 2:1-6.
+The Second Psalm is a key passage that the New Testament applies to Jesus, but when were the Psalm’s predictions fulfilled?
+Is the Messiah reigning now on David’s Throne or is the world waiting for his enthronement at a future date?
+What is the revolt of nations and kings against the Son of God?

 On the Way